 While others met with the L’Oréal HR team for recruitment sessions

 33 pre-selected students were challenged to help L’Oréal crack current real life issues

 - B2B2C Challenge (Asian market, haircare): from loyalty to advocacy

 - From social listening data to insights and strategy

 - Increasing advocacy via ratings and reviews

 - Touch and feel in e-commerce: creating an online fragrance experience at YSL

 - Data and Analytics: from data to content consumption across brands

-From noon to 5pm, students had five hours to come up with a recommendation to present to five jury members (Emma Shuttleworth, Talent Acquisition Director L’Oréal France; Arnaud Vautier, VP HR, Talent Director & HR Business Partner for Digital Functions; Cristina Monnoyeur, Operation Transformation Director; Béatrice Collin, Professor, ESCP Europe; Marie Taillard, Professor, ESCP Europe, L’Oréal Professor of Creativity Marketing and Co-Academic Director of the MSc in Marketing & Creativity (MMK).
+From noon to 5pm, students had five hours to come up with a recommendation to present to five jury members (Emma Shuttleworth, Talent Acquisition Director L’Oréal France; Arnaud Vautier, VP HR, Talent Director & HR Business Partner for Digital Functions; Cristina Monnoyeur, Operation Transformation Director; Béatrice Collin, Professor, ESCP Business School; Marie Taillard, Professor, ESCP Business School, L’Oréal Professor of Creativity Marketing and Co-Academic Director of the MSc in Marketing & Creativity (MMK).